fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 ```

 The program starts by creating the same exploit string we initially piped into a
 file, adjusting the addresses for correctness.
-Next it opens a socket and reads
+Next, it opens a socket and reads
 out the initial output from the vulnerable program.
-Finally it sends the exploit
+Finally, it sends the exploit
 which should result in a new shell, after which it waits for user input to pipe
 across the network to the shell.
 Now the the exploit has been codified,
 exploitation is as simple as shown: